CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+-The first console.log(f1()) will print 10 because x is global and accessible inside f1().
+The second console.log(y) throws a ReferenceError because y is declared with let inside the function, making it impossible to access from outside the function's scope.

 ## Question 3